hitchhiker3010/web-assistant/README.md

 - Integration with Hugging Face models through WebLLM
 - Privacy Preserved - All the processing happens in your browser without ever leaving your machine

+## Browser Compatibility Check

+The latest Google Chrome provides WebGPU runtime and [WebGPU](https://webgpureport.org/) Report as a useful tool to verify WebGPU capabilities of your browser.

 ## Adding the extension to chrome

 1. Clone this repository or download the source code